BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in Nouméa, it's handy to have some Pacific Francs (XPF) for smaller purchases and markets.
-ATMs are readily available, but you'll get a better exchange rate if you withdraw larger sums less frequently.
-Many smaller businesses on the outer islands may only accept cash.
+While credit cards are widely accepted in Nouméa, it's handy to have some Pacific Francs (XPF) for smaller purchases, especially at local markets and smaller businesses outside the city center.
+ATMs are readily available, but you'll get a better exchange rate if you exchange currency before your trip or use your bank's international withdrawal services.

 transport